Skip to main content

 1. Respond Quickly

 Your webhook endpoint should respond with a 200 status code within 10 seconds.
-We'll retry failed deliveries up to 3 times with exponential backoff.

 2. Handle Duplicate Events